MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-grouping-and-binning.md

 In the **Groups** dialog box, you can create new groups or modify existing groups.
 You can also *rename* any group.
 Just double-click the group title in the **Groups and members** box, and then enter a new name.

 With Groups, you can add items from the **Ungrouped values** list into a new group or into one of the existing groups.
-To create a new group, select two or more items (using Ctrl+click) from the **Ungrouped values** box, and then select the **Group** button below that box.
+To create a new group, select two or more items (by using Ctrl+click) from the **Ungrouped values** box, and then select the **Group** button below that box.

 You can add an ungrouped value into an existing group.
 Select one of the **Ungrouped values**, then select the existing group to add the value to, and select the **Group** button.
 To remove an item from a group, select it from the **Groups and members** box, and then select **Ungroup**.
 You can also move ungrouped categories into the **Other** group or leave them ungrouped.